 - 1. Select New SILCS-MC Optimization project from the Home page. - 2.
+Enter a project name and select the remote server where your SILCS-MC jobs will run.
+Next, provide FragMap, protein, and ligand input files.
+You may choose these files from the computer where you are running the SilcsBio GUI ("localhost") or from any server you have previously configured, as described in File and directory selection.

-Enter a project name and select your remote server.
-On the remote server, select the "FragMap Location," which is the directory that contains your FragMaps, and the "Protein PDB File," which is the file that was used for the SILCS simulations.
-Also select the "Reference Ligand File," which must be an SD or Mol2 format file on the local filesystem that contains the parent ligand aligned in the binding pocket of the Protein PDB File.
+Tip: The "Reference Ligand File" must be an SD or Mol2 format file that contains the parent ligand aligned in the binding pocket of the input protein.

 - 3. Once all information is entered correctly, press the "Setup" button at the bottom of the page.
-The GUI will contact the remote server and upload the SD or Mol2 file to the "Project Location" directory on the remote server.
+The GUI will contact the remote server and upload the your input files to the "Project Location" directory on the remote server.
 A green "Setup Successful" button will appear once the upload has successfully completed.
 Press this button to proceed. - 4.
 The GUI will display a summary screen with the Project Name, Remote Server, Project Location, Protein PDB File, Ligand SDF/Mol2 File, and Ligand Modifications.
 The entry for Ligand Modifications will state "0 modifications saved" and have a button labeled "Add Ligand Modifications."
 Press this button to select modifications to the parent ligand for evaluation by SILCS-MC.

-5. This will show the parent ligand in the binding pocket, and the binding pocket atoms may be visualized in licorice or surface representation.
+5. You will now see the parent ligand in the binding pocket.
+Rotate the view until you can easily see the functional group you wish to modify.
 There are two major modification types, Substitution and Replacement, available in the GUI.
 Substitution is used to substitute an atom with a functional group.
 Replacement is used to replace an atom in a ring or aliphatic acyclic group with another functional group that preserves the connectivity and valence of the ring or chain.